Acceptable standard

 Great Britain

 For the United Kingdom, courses/programmes are approved in schools that are so-called "recognised bodies" and "listed bodies".
 Information on both of these types of schools is available on the UK Department for Education's website.
+Programmes leading to at least a Higher National Diploma can be approved.

 Read more at the UK's Department for Education's website.